JamesParkin289/TDS_group9/README.md

 # TDS Group 9 Git repo
-~ Hello and welcome to the most awesome group! ~
+~ Hello and welcome to the TDS group 9 UKBB repo! ~
-Have put up some starter info after lurking around the UKB website.
-We can use this page as a quick wiki for our project.
+This page as serves both as a wiki for our project and repository of code.

+## About
+Our project is focused on malignant melanoma prediction using machine learning techniques.
+We performed a time-windowing of comorbidities based on a triplet-paired case control matching.
+Full details of this and the results are as described in our report.

+## Scripts
+These are organized into 4 folders for your reading:
+1. Data Wrangling
+2. Case Control Selection and Windowing
+3. Descriptive Analysis and Vizualization
+4. Modelling

 </br>